greg-martinez44/greg-martinez44.github.io/about-me.md

 ## What I do for work

 My title is "data engineer", but I wear many hats.

-I have helped with some data engineering projects -- creating pipelines for migrating to Unity or helping practices transfer data from one account to another.
-But I also play support; I help the technical writing team with MCP documentation and beyond; I help with AI engineering and creating chatbots; and I help cloud engineering efforts for MCP to update scripts and workflows.
+I've done plenty of data engineering.
+I've created pipelines for our recent Unity migration and helped practices transfer large amounts of data from one account to another.

+But I also play support; I help the technical writing team with MCP documentation and beyond; I help with AI engineering and building chatbots; and I help cloud engineering efforts for MCP to update scripts and workflows.

 I would like to focus more on technical writing.
 I have plans to work on some more detailed documentation for working in Databricks.
 I also have plans to extend our AI offerings both through Azure OpenAI and Databricks's model.